kedarmhaswade/cities/README.md

 The *time* command shows some result for this import is:

- 1. MySQL (server on nearest machine on the network): *rake db:setup  549.83s user 0.96s system 99% cpu 9:12.39 total*
+ 1. MySQL (server on nearest machine on the network): **rake db:setup  549.83s user 0.96s system 99% cpu 9:12.39 total**.
+The server is a Quad-core Ubuntu, sitting next to my desktop.
- 2. SQLite (Local):
+ 2. SQLite (Local): **rake db:setup  562.80s user 24.32s system 85% cpu 11:27.61 total**.
+This is on a Quad-core Ubuntu.
- 3. My understanding is that this is slow.
+ 3. My understanding is that this (~9 minutes' wall-clock time for MySQL and that of ~12 minutes for local SQLite) is slow.
 What am I doing wrong?
  4. I understand that lot of time is spent in logging the generated SQL.
 But is that a factor?
  5. I see "SHOW VARIABLES like 'max_allowed_packet';" in case of MySQL.
 I believe that setting on my server is all right (its value in my.cnf is default = 16M).
 If not, what should that be?